AAKESHRAJRAMESH/Intel-Unnati-Industrial-Training-Project/README.md

 - XGBoost
 - Matplotlib / Seaborn (for data visualization)

-## 🧪 How to use
+## How to run the project

-- Seperate code for dataset creation and output prediction is provided
+- Clone the project.
-- Clone the code and install the necessary modules using pip install command
+- Install necessary python packages using pip install command.
+- Run the dataset creating python file, to create dataset.
-- Finally run the code
+- Then run the prediction file to train, test, evaluate.
+- Then give inputs to predict.